devXpraAddy/YumYard/README.md

 # YumYard

 YumYard is a web application that allows users to explore, share, and discover a variety of food recipes.
-With a user-friendly interface and interactive features, COOKies aims to make the culinary journey enjoyable for everyone.
+With a user-friendly interface and interactive features, YumYard aims to make the culinary journey enjoyable for everyone.

 ## Live Demo